A picture of me

 Research

-This paper introduces a new fabrication technique called solid knitting.
-Unlike standard knitting, which makes hollow surfaces, solid knitting creates dense volumes by layering knit sheets—much as 3D printers layer plastic sheets.
-We envision a future where everyday objects like furniture or shoes—including soles—can be knit as one piece.
-We define the basic building blocks of solid knitting and demonstrate a working prototype of a solid knitting machine controlled by a low-level instruction language, along with a volumetric design tool for creating machine-knittable patterns.
+Unlike standard knitting, which makes hollow surfaces, solid knitting creates dense volumes by layering knit sheets—much as 3D printers layer sheets of plastic.
+We envision a future where everyday objects like furniture or shoes can be knit in one piece.
+We define the basic building blocks of solid knitting and demonstrate a prototype solid knitting machine controlled by a low-level instruction language, along with a volumetric design tool for creating machine-knittable patterns.

 Mark Gillespie

-This thesis presents algorithms and data structures for computing on surfaces whose intrinsic geometry evolves over time.
-We take as examples the problems of mesh simplification and surface parameterization—in both cases, we find that the intrinsic perspective leads to simple algorithms which are robust and efficient on a variety of challenging examples.
+My thesis develops algorithms and data structures for computing on surfaces whose geometry evolves over time.
+I take as examples the problems of mesh simplification and surface parameterization—in both cases, the intrinsic perspective leads to simple algorithms which are robust and efficient on a variety of challenging examples.

 Nicole Feng, Mark Gillespie, Keenan Crane

-Winding numbers are a basic component of geometric algorithms such as point-in-polygon tests, and their generalization to data with noise or topological errors has proven invaluable in robust geometry processing.
-However, standard definitions do not immediately apply on surfaces, where not all curves bound regions.
-We develop a meaningful generalization, starting with the well-known relationship between winding numbers and harmonic functions.
-Ultimately, our algorithm yields (i) a closed completion the input curves, (ii) integer labels for regions that are meaningfully bounded by these curves, and (iii) the complementary curves that do not bound any region.
+Winding numbers and their generalization to noisy data has proven invaluable in robust geometry processing.
+But standard definitions do not apply on surfaces, where not all curves bound regions.
+We develop a new generalization using the classic connections between winding numbers and harmonic functions.

 Mark Gillespie, Nicholas Sharp, Keenan Crane

-This paper describes a numerically robust data structure for encoding intrinsic triangulations of polyhedral surfaces.
+Integer coordinates provide a robust data structure for intrinsic triangulations of polyhedral surfaces.
 Our starting point is the framework of normal coordinates from geometric topology, which we extend to a broader set of operations needed for mesh processing.
-As a stress test, we successfully compute an intrinsic Delaunay refinement and associated subdivision for all manifold meshes in the Thingi10k dataset.
+As a stress test, we successfully compute intrinsic Delaunay refinements and common subdivisions for all manifold meshes in the Thingi10k dataset.

 Nicholas Sharp, Mark Gillespie, Keenan Crane

-Intrinsic triangulations de-couple the mesh used to encode geometry from the one used for computation.
-The basic shift in perspective is to encode the geometry of a mesh not in terms of ordinary vertex positions, but instead only in terms of edge lengths.
-This course provides a first introduction to intrinsic triangulations and their use in mesh processing algorithms, covering the theory, practical details, and some cutting-edge research in the area.
+Intrinsic triangulations decouple the mesh used to encode geometry from the mesh used for computation.
+The basic shift in perspective is to encode the geometry of a mesh not using vertex positions, but instead via edge lengths.
+This course provides an introduction to intrinsic triangulations and their applications, covering the theory, practical details, and some cutting-edge research in the area.

-We present a numerical method for surface parameterization, leveraging hyperbolic geometry to yield maps that are locally injective and discretely conformal in an exact sense.
-Stress tests involving difficult cone configurations and near-degenerate triangulations indicate that the method is extremely robust in practice, and provides high-quality interpolation even on meshes with poor elements.
+We present a new method for surface parameterization, leveraging hyperbolic geometry to find maps that are locally injective and discretely conformal in an exact sense.
+Stress tests involving difficult cone configurations and near-degenerate meshes indicate that the method is extremely robust in practice, providing high-quality interpolation even on meshes with poor elements.

 Awards